jamf/scout-public/README.md

 - View my kanban board for the most recent updates here!! https://github.com/jacobschultz/scout-public/projects/1

  # Software Used
- - node.js, mysql and express for the server
+ - node.js, mysql, mongo and express for the server
  - SBAdmin2, jQuery and jQuery Cron for the front end